Joe Fleming explains how to prevent and treat muscle spasms whilst running.

-You could also be setting yourself up for muscle spasms if you are starting your runs out too fast.
+You could also be setting yourself up for muscle spasms if you start your runs out too fast.
 Pushing yourself too hard at the beginning can cause your muscles to fatigue and increase your risk of spasms and other injuries.

 Get Regular Massages

-Regular sports massages can also be helpful for keeping the muscles loose and reducing the risk of muscle spasms.
-If you cannot afford regular massages, consider investing in a self-massage tool like a foam roller or massage stick.
+Regular sports massages can also help keep the muscles loose and reduce the risk of muscle spasms.
+If you cannot afford traditional massages, consider investing in a self-massage tool like a foam roller or massage stick.

 How to Treat Muscle Spasms

 If a muscle spasm occurs mid-run, stop and do some gentle stretching to try and loosen the area back up.
 You can also gently massage the area to stimulate blood flow and release the contraction.